What is Core Sleep: How to Get a Good Night's Rest

 The timing and amount of core sleep we get is influenced by a few key factors:

-Circadian Rhythms - The term denotes the existence of a 24-hour internal clock within the human body that explains different sleep and wake timing; it is influenced by light levels, temperature, and other environmental and behavioral triggers.
+Circadian RhythmsThe term denotes the existence of a 24-hour internal clock within the human body that explains different sleep and wake timing.
+It is influenced by light levels, temperature, and other environmental and behavioral triggers.
 Changes to these factors can affect the quality and timing of sleeping in cores.

-Sleep homeostasis - The biological build-up of the drive to sleep as the day goes on.
+Sleep homeostasis - The biological build-up of the drive to sleep as the day progresses.
 The more one is awake, the greater his level of adenosine, which is the by-product causing this built-up sleep pressure.
 This drive peaks during the first half of the night, which correlates with the occurrence of core sleep.

 Factors that Disrupt Core Sleep

-Given the vital importance of core sleep, it is indeed very worrying that most individuals find it difficult to come by deep and restorative sleep.
+Given the vital importance of core sleep, it is very worrying that most individuals find it difficult to come by deep and restorative sleep.
 There are a variety of lifestyle, environmental, and health-related factors that can inhibit or disrupt core sleep:

-Stress and Anxiety – High stress levels and anxiety interfere with the onset and maintenance of sleep, specifically during the core sleep stages.
+Stress and Anxiety – High-stress levels and anxiety interfere with the onset and maintenance of sleep, specifically during the core sleep stages.
 If chronic, stress results in high levels of cortisol in the body, which disrupt the natural cycle of sleep and wakefulness.

-Medications - Some prescribed and over-the-counter medications are known to undermine core sleep quality, such as antidepressants, blood pressure drugs, and stimulants.
+Medications - Some prescribed and over-the-counter medications are known to undermine core sleep quality, such as antidepressants, blood pressure drugs and stimulants.

-Irregular Sleep Schedules - Variations in bedtimes and wake times, along with slippage in our otherwise well-entrenched normal sleep-wake schedule, may disrupt the body's ability to enter and sustain the deep sleep states.
+Irregular Sleep SchedulesVariations in bedtimes and wake times, along with slippage in our otherwise well-entrenched normal sleep-wake schedule, may disrupt the body's ability to enter and sustain deep sleep states.

 Too Much Alcohol - While alcohol may help some people fall asleep initially, it tends to break up sleep and reduces the time spent in crucially deep sleep stages.